 Debra also gave the owner gifts: homemade dog toys, fresh fruit salads, homemade trail mixes.
 She also offered to fix him breakfast and another time to take him out for breakfast.
 She even invited him to a Cardinals game without her husband, but he declined.

 Here are some comments Debra has made to the owner of Prodigy, “Mr. Wonderful”

-“Thank you Brian!
+“Thank you!
 So blessed to have met you and have you on my side.
 You are a very smart business owner.
 Definitely know your stuff – smarty pants!”

 “Thank you for working so diligently on this outstanding report.
 Appreciate your time and painstaking effort to formulate all this information.
 Very impressive – you wear many admirable hats.”

-“Thank you Brian – appreciate your time.
+“Thank you – appreciate your time.
 Thanks for everything.”

 “Thank you so much for taking on the window and doors job here.
-How can I help you Brian?
+How can I help you?
 What is it that you need me to help with?
 Don’t hesitate just let me know please.”

 “Thank you!
 Prodigy sign proudly placed in my front yard.
 I am so excited you are so good to me.”